Foodie’s Guide to Nicaraguan Traditional Food and Drink

-The only spot where you might be disappointed is with coffee – locals tend to like it weak and sugary.
+The only spot where you might not love your coffee too much – locals tend to like it weak and sugary.
 Tracking down a good cup can be hard.
 If you’re looking for something to scratch the coffee itch, try seeking out a good hotel or restaurant, they’re more likely to cater to American and European tastes.

 For a hot drink that’s a little different, try agua dulce – a warm drink made from melted sugar cane, and served on its own, or with milk or lemon.